Kickstart Your Savings with these Simple Money Saving Challenges

 When I shop online, I always do my shopping through Rakuten (formerly known as Ebates) to earn cash back from my purchases.

-Rakuten is a cashback online portal or website that is affiliated with over 2500 stores (Amazon, Macy’s, Apple, etc.) These stores pay Rakuten for referring customers to their sites and in return, Rakuten splits the payment with you!
+Rakuten is a cashback online portal or website that is affiliated with over 2500 stores (Amazon, Macy’s, Apple, etc.) These stores pay Rakuten for referring customers to their sites and in turn, Rakuten splits the payment with you!

 I’ve received over $1000 from Rakuten, and I think it’s amazing because it’s technically FREE money.